 As with any national park in India that is home to tigers, the summer months from March to May are best for visiting, since the watering holes offer many possibilities of good tiger sightings.
-The park is closed from July to September and one can visit again in the cooler months that follow, primarily from October to February.
+The park is closed from July to September and you can visit again in the cooler months that follow, from October to February.